Gpsnm/automatic-readme-generator/README.md

  * [Questions](#Questions)

 ## Installation
-inst
+there is no need to install
 ## How is your project used?
-used
+the project is used by running node index.mjs
 ## license
-APACHE
+NONE
 ## Contributors
-e
+none
 ## Tests
-e
+no tests required
 ## Questions
-Any questions about this project please send me a message on <a href="https://github.com/gpsnm">gpsnm</a> or email me at [a](mailto:a)
+Any questions about this project please send me a message on <a href="https://github.com/gpsnm">gpsnm</a> or email me at [adam-willetts@hotmail.co.uk](mailto:adam-willetts@hotmail.co.uk)